 and Field Trip:

 for the Creative.

-Join a small cohort on an eight month-long experience of body research and field methods: the art and science of bringing our creative and healing practices into play right where we live and work.
+Join a small cohort in an unparalleled experience of body research and field methods: the art and science of bringing our creative and healing practices into play right where we live and work.

-We begin in mid-July with a gentle easing in ritual, then we'll spend August through March in a safe and spacious container marked by rhythms of connecting that leave you lots of space to show up in your world with renewed wildness and care.
+We begin with a gentle easing in ritual, then we build a safe and spacious container marked by rhythms of connecting that leave you lots of space to show up in your world with renewed wildness and care.

 what would it be like to bring a wild and

 inquisitive spirit to the things I have to do